fgx/fgx.github.io/sandbox/coding-style/readme.md

 ## 3D is not 2D

 * 3D is its own special world
-	* You get, say, 18 milleseconds about 60 times a second
+	* You get, say, 18 milliseconds about 60 times a second
 	* You need to multiply, say, a 1000x1000 matrix by 0x456789
 	* jQuery, React, Go whatever are of no use at all here - and mostly just get in the way
-* Communucate to the 2D world using iframes
+* Communicate to the 2D world using iframes
 	* Just aboutt every script here has been tested in an iframe
-	* 3Dcripts in iframes are happy having ongoing dialogs with their 2D parents
+	* 3D Scripts in iframes are happy having ongoing dialogs with their 2D parents

 ## Links of interest